theobald-software/theobald-software.github.io/content/_en/about_template.md

 <!--Unterüberschrift.
 Optional, wird gesetzt wenn es sinnvoll ist-->
 This section does not contain any procedural steps.
 Make sure to keep the product descriptions separate from the instructions with steps, when possible.
-Each author should first consider whether he wants to describe the product or a part of it or a function (e.g., architecture or use case) or whether he wants to show the user steps for performing a particular task. <br>
+Each author needs first to consider whether he wants to describe the product or a part of it or a function (e.g., architecture or use case) or whether he wants to show the user steps for performing a particular task. <br>
-This division should be considered per section.
+This division needs to be considered per section.
 If it makes sense to incorporate description in one subsection and procedural steps in the other subsection within the document, the author is free to do so.

 <!--Die Produktbeschreibungen sollen möglichst getrennt von den Handlungsanweisungen gehalten werden.